-Stem cell study aids quest for motor neurone disease therapiesMarch 26th, 2012 in Medical research /
+Stem cell study aids quest for motor neurone disease therapiesMarch 26, 2012 in Medicine & Health / Medical research

 A breakthrough using cutting-edge stem cell research could speed up the discovery of new treatments for motor neurone disease (MND).

 The international research team has created motor neurones using skin cells from a patient with an inherited form of MND.

 The study discovered that abnormalities of a protein called TDP-43, implicated in more than 90 per cent of cases of MND, resulted in the death of motor neurone cells.

 This is the first time that scientists have been able to see the direct effect of abnormal TDP-43 on human motor neurons.

 The study, led by the University of Edinburgh's Euan MacDonald Centre for Motor Neurone Disease Research, was carried out in partnership with King's College London, Colombia University, New York and the University of San Francisco.